Governor Newsom Appoints First-Ever Surgeon General for California

 The Heart of the Issue

 Burke Harris’ research has centered on the impact of trauma on children in early childhood.
 In 2008, she was working at the Bayview Child Health Center, treating children and adolescents who were growing up in one of San Francisco’s poorest neighborhoods.
-As she recounted a few years later to Paul Tough in The New Yorker, the clinic was making significant headway on health issues like asthma that are common among low-income children.
+As she recounted a few years later to Paul Tough in The New Yorker, the clinic was making significant headway on health issues like asthma that are common among children in low-income households.
 Despite that, “I felt like we weren’t actually addressing the roots of the disparity,” she told Tough.

 Then a colleague gave her a journal article about an ACE study conducted by Kaiser Permanente San Diego.
 The study of more than 17,000 Kaiser HMO members found that the higher an individual’s ACE score, the worse his or her health.
 There was a stunning range of negative health outcomes for which this correlation was found — likelihood of having an alcohol use disorder, of injecting drugs, of having diabetes, heart disease, or cancer — just to name a few.
 Lead author Vincent J. Felitti, MD, summarized, “The ACE study reveals a powerful relation between our emotional experiences as children and our adult emotional health, physical health, and major causes of mortality in the United States.”